MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/quickstart-python-train-score-model.md

 In this step, you'll create a stored procedure that generates a model for predicting outcomes.

-1. Open a new query window in SSMS connected to the **irissql** database.
+1. Open SSMS, connect to your SQL Server instance, and open a new query window.

     ```sql
     USE irissql